waicool20/Divergence-Meter-Project/README.md

 > Limitations:
 > - Can only use the DS3232 RTC and not the DS1307

+Features in a nutshell:
+- 2 Alarms
+- Adaptive Brightness (Brightness changes according to surroundings)
+- Turn on/off display at certain times.
+- 9V battery for portability and DC Jack for stationary setups
+- 5 buttons for control
+- Custom World Lines
+- 32 Preset world lines from the anime/VN

 ##Project Structure
 Well the Hardware and Software git branches are separate so that they can be developed independently easily.